 This article covers:

-For more help, watch the How To Review Documents in Peerceptiv video.
+For more help, watch the How to Review Peer Submissions video:

 Reviewing a Submission: What does that mean?